 If you are looking to shed some extra pounds you’ll find that the treadmill is an excellent way to begin.
 It’s low-impact and mimics everyday movement—walking or running.

-In this article, we will share some effective treadmill workouts for overweight beginners to help you lose the extra pounds.
+In this article, we will share some effective treadmill workouts for overweight beginners to help you lose some extra pounds.

 Let’s take a look at why walking on a treadmill can be effective and what’s the best kind of treadmill workout to do.